skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 people along the road as they travel.

 Fol Thron is a massive, sprawling city full of stone towers and bridges.
-If Dwarves were to make a habit of building cities above ground, they would doubtless look much like this one.
+If dwarves were to make a habit of building cities above ground, they would doubtless look much like this one.
 Canals carry a bit of the river through the city in key areas, where mills and other enterprises might make use of its strength.